-Volunteer Opportunities are Available at All Three Branches for Both Individuals & Groups
+Volunteer Opportunities are Available at all Harvest Hope Branches

-Harvest Hope Food Bank utilizes nearly 11,000 volunteers a year in order to keep operations running at our various facilities.
-Last year volunteers put in more than 66,000 hours of service with Harvest Hope saving us over 1.3 million dollars in staffing costs!
+Harvest Hope utilizes nearly 11,000 volunteers a year in order to keep operations running at our facilities.
+Last year, volunteers put in more than 65,000 hours of service, allowing the organization to invest over $1.3 million back into food sourcing and distribution!

 Please click "Get Started" above. see available shifts and register.

 >> Once you have created a profile, you will be prompted to complete an application and waiver.